 - December 1: Tuition due for spring term

-Please follow the instructions on the form carefully to avoid delays.
 Once your form and the appropriate documentation are submitted to YSPH, the Office of International Students and Scholars (OISS) will prepare your immigration document.
 If you have any questions, please contact YSPH Admissions at firstname.lastname@example.org.

 OISS serves as a resource for immigration-related matters throughout international students’ time at Yale.
 The office’s website is a great resource for new international students coming to Yale.

-2018-2019 costs are outlined on our Financial Aid website.
+Costs are outlined on our Financial Aid website.
 You will also find information on searching for outside scholarships and loans here.

 Student Accounts, bills, and payments are coordinated by Student Financial Services.
 Their website includes more detailed information on understanding your bill and making payments.